 You should do your research, determine when and by how much you need to raise your prices, and then act with full transparency.
-Meaning, raise your prices and tell your customers why you had to raise them.
+This means you should raise your prices and tell your customers why you have implemented a price hike.

-The advantage of this approach is that you are being very honest with your customers, and, so long as you’re not lying about the rising costs, there is no reason for them not to believe you and understand your decision.
-They will also be able to see from the rising prices amongst your competitors that you acted honestly.
+- The advantage: You are being very honest with your customers.
+As long as you’re not lying about the rising costs, there is no reason for them not to believe you and understand your decision.
+They will also be able to see that you acted honestly from rising prices among your competitors.

-If your prices remain competitive though, this problem shouldn’t really effect you.
+If your prices remain competitive though, this problem shouldn’t really affect you.

-If you want to lessen the blow of a price raise, you might want to consider raising your prices gradually.
-This way there won’t be a shock caused by a larger change.
+If you want to lessen the blow of a price rise, you might want to consider raising your prices gradually.
+This way there won’t be a shock caused by a sudden big change.